clearwater/octopress/source/_posts/2012-01-28-build-number-one.markdown

 leave the drive shaft protruding enough to attach a needle.
 The plastic panel I cut away would have been ideal to screw the motor to.  #LFMF Starting again with an undamaged housing, I gently pryed out the plastic lens, removed the face and mechanism.
+This time I only cut away enough plastic on the back to allow the drive shaft to pass through.

 <img src="/resources/thermo_mount.jpg" align="right" alt="mechanism removal"/>
 The needle and the bi-metal thermometer coil came off the face easily enough, but the mounting for the coil is a crafty two-piece deal that mounts through the centre of the dial.
-It appeared to be assembled a bit like a rivet, and couple solid blows from the back with a hammer and punch released it cleanly from the dial face.
+It appeared to be assembled a bit like a rivet, and a couple of solid blows from the back with a punch released it cleanly from the dial face.

 <img src="/resources/thermo_glued.jpg" align="left" alt="hot glue"/>
 I originally intended to use screws to secure the stepper to the back of the housing, but there isn't much tolerance for positional error, which made me nervous.
-Instead I used the conical rivet-thingy to precisely align the motor drive shaft with the hole in the dial, and squirted some hot glue around the motor.
-Alignment was spot on the the motor seems to be well secured.
+Instead I used the conical rivet-thingy to precisely align the motor drive shaft in hole in the dial and held it all in place while I hot-glued it to the back of the case.
+Alignment was spot-on the the motor seems to be solidly secured.
 So far so good.

 Next I wired up the Arduino and zeroed the motor against the low stop and put the needle on.
 There were some unexpected complications at this point.
 The motor has a sweep of 315 degrees, but this dial only allows about 230 degrees of needle movement.
-I modified the library to support a soft range limit to avoid exceeding 230 degrees.
+I modified the library to support a soft range limit to avoid exceeding 230 degrees, while still running through a full 315 degrees during reset.

 While trying to calibrate the dial I found the needle slipping at times, especially under vibration caused by the power-on reset or slow stepping.
 With the needle slipping calibration was impossible.
 I tried applying the smallest drop of hot glue I could manage to the back of the needle.
-That really didn't ork out too well - it created a small irregular mass between the needle and the dial face which would sometimes bind against the dial face, causing more problems.
+That really didn't work - the tiny irregular mass between the needle and the dial face would sometimes bind against the dial face, causing more problems.

 I believe the needle hole is dished a little, so I removed the needle, cleaned the glue away,